PremSahith/PremSahith/README.md

 </div>

-A premium real-time multiplayer franchise auction platform that replicates the full IPL auction experience — from the waiting room to the final gavel.
-UI adapts to each franchise's colors live.
+A premium real-time multiplayer franchise auction platform that replicates the full IPL auction experience — from the waiting room to the final gavel, with the UI adapting live to each franchise's own colors and branding.

 **✦ Highlights**